xigxog/.github/CONTRIBUTING.md

 Follow the steps given by the bot to sign the CLA.
 This will require you to log in with GitHub (we only request public information from your account) and to fill in a few additional details such as your name and email address.
 We will only use this information for CLA tracking; none of your submitted information will be used for marketing purposes.

 You only have to sign the CLA once.
-Once you've signed the CLA, future contributions to any XigXog project will not require you to sign again.
+Once you've signed the CLA, you won't be asked to sign again for any future contributions you make to any XigXog project.